Btibert3/nhl-pbp/README.md

 # About

 A directory that contains the code to parse and analyze NHL PBP data using `R`.
-It is far from perfect, but hopefully the code is helpful to those who are trying to piece together their own similar solutions.
-There are many things that could be refactored, but I tend to like prefer raw code to speed that is a few steps from being DRY but easier to read and outlines the attack plan.
+It is far from perfect, but hopefully the code is helpful to those who are trying to piece together their own solutions.
+There are many things that could be refactored, but I tend to prefer raw code to speed, and is a few steps from being DRY.

 ## How it works